 As Trump Strikes Assad’s Government in Syria, Five Docs to Watch

-A still from FRONTLINE's "Children of Syria" shows a young boy standing amid the rubble of Aleppo.
+A young boy standing amid the rubble of Aleppo.

-How did the Syrian war — which recently entered its seventh year — begin?
+How did the Syrian war — which recently entered its eighth year — begin?
 How did it reach this point?
 And how has U.S. military involvement there shifted over the years?

 1. The Regime (2011)